Key Labour Market Initiatives Receive Federal Funding

-In 2016, Canada welcomed 20 million international visitors, the highest number since 2002.
-We will likely break that record in 2017.
+In 2017, Canada welcomed 20.8 million international visitors, the highest number ever.
 As tourism becomes a greater part of this country’s economic makeup, a targeted skills and workforce development strategy will be crucial.
 Businesses, industry associations, governments, and the education sector need improved workforce planning strategies.
 This labour market research project will lead to increased knowledge and understanding of the economic and social importance of Canada’s tourism sector, allowing businesses, industry, and governments to make informed planning and policy decisions regarding the future of tourism.

 This research is a key pillar of our work to make tourism a destination for employment and ensure the sector reaches its full potential.